JoeSz/Exopite-SEO-Core/README.md

 DESCRIPTION
 -----------

-In our analysis in XOVI, we find some possibilities to improve site SEO.
-Unfortunalty we did not find this options in out favorite plugin Yoast SEO.
+In our analysis in XOVI, we find some possibilities to improve our sites SEO.
+Mainly we use Yoast SEO Plugin, but unfortunalty we did not find this options in it.
 So we decided to create this plugin.
+Mainly to expand Yoast SEO functionality, but it not required, the plugin can be used alone too.

 All functions are optional.